russianwordnet/yarn-website/README.md

 permalink: /en/
 ---

 The **Yet Another RussNet** (YARN) project was initiated in 2013 and aims at creating a large open WordNet-like machine-readable thesaurus for the Russian language through crowdsourcing.
 The project _objectives_ include creating the thesaurus, developing free and libré open source software to operate with it, designing the necessary data schemes and models, writing technical and user documentation.
-The thesaurus is available for download <https://russianword.net/yarn.xml> under the [CC BY-SA](https://creativecommons.org/licenses/by-sa/4.0/) license.
+The thesaurus is available for download at <https://russianword.net/yarn.xml> under the [CC BY-SA](https://creativecommons.org/licenses/by-sa/4.0/) license.
 The project is no longer maintained since 2018.

 ## Documentation